Vanessa: Anybody with 15 bucks, they do.

 - Dr. Doofenshmirtz has a phony doctorate he paid $25 online.

-- Dr. Nick on The Simpsons once stated he had gotten his degree from "Hollywood Upstairs Medical College."
+- Dr. Nick once stated he had gotten his degree from "Hollywood Upstairs Medical College."
 Other episodes however have flashbacks to his days in med school.
 Either way, he is an incompetent and unscrupulous doctor, once realizing that he didn't know how to do a heart bypass graft in the middle of surgery.

 - Inverted hilariously by Bugs Bunny in The Looney Tunes Show.
 Affected by the narcotic beverage Spargle, Bugs questions Doctor Weisberg's credentials.
 Seizing Weisberg's diploma, Bugs cries, "Syracuse?
 That's a basketball school."
 Bugs rips the legitimate diploma in half.

 - Nutritionist Gillian McKeith "voluntarily" stopped calling herself Dr. Gillian McKeith on the grounds she wasn't a medical doctor.
 She did this just before the Advertising Standards Authority insisted that she stop calling herself that because the college she got her PhD from was "not accredited by any recognised educational authority".
+Ironically, it's doubtful whether they could have made it stick in court, since "Doctor" is not a reserved title in the United Kingdom - whereas "dietician" is, which is why people like McKeith use the legally meaningless title "nutritionist" instead.

 - Creationist Kent "Dr. Dino" Hovind insists otherwise, but his degree came from a diploma mill and has no academic standing.